 Go to a typical gym, and you'll find most people wearing headsets.
 Their minds are somewhere else.

 At GateWay, our goal is to be fully awake, fully present and fully in touch with our physical selves.
 Everything we teach is designed to put people in touch with their breath and their bodies.
 On this page, several of our instructors offer their thoughts on mindfulness, and the role it plays in their classes.
-Note that we offer free morning meditation sessions on Tuesdays and Thursdays at 7:30am, a great opportunity to practice mindfulness and get helpful tips from experienced meditators.
+Note that we offer morning meditation sessions on Tuesdays and Fridays at 7:30am, a great opportunity to practice mindfulness and get helpful tips from experienced meditators.

 Liz Korabek-Emerson, Meditation Leader & Trainer

 "Mindfulness is the ability to be with things just the way they are; that is, our minds, bodies and life situations.
 It is not about having any specific experience, it is about understanding our experience.
 The practice is to know that you are breathing when you are breathing, sitting when you are sitting and feeling when you are feeling.
 When we bring the mind into the present, it begins to have an alternative to the habitual thought patterns that color our experience.
 And having more choices in how we respond and view ourselves, others and our life situation gives us a sense of spaciousness and clarity."

 "Mindfulness is walking through life with your eyes wide open.
 We can become twisted in our thoughts, allowing the mind to take us places that do not serve us.
 Ill health can develop due to our stressful lives.
 By quieting the mind through the breath, we give ourselves the opportunity to relax and let go.
 Even an inconsistent practice of steady, deep, conscience breathing is enough of a pause to begin the reset of the whirring, worrying, judgmental mind.